 - Style – Suitcase style includes but isn’t restricted to color, material, and design.
-If you’ll be wheeling your suitcase in airport terminals, city streets, and hotels, wheelability makes big difference.
+If you’ll be wheeling your suitcase in airport terminals, city streets, and hotels, wheelability makes a big difference.
 How easy is it to push or pull the suitcase and change direction?
-Also, how long will the wheels hold up to continuous use, banging against street curbs, and potentially moving through water, snow, sand, and mud?
+Also, how long will the wheels hold up to continuous use, banging against street curbs and potentially moving through water, snow, sand, and mud?
 Style matters inside your suitcase as well.
-Do you want multiple compartments to separate and protect different articles of clothing and personal products or do you prefer a huge open space?
+Do you want multiple compartments to separate and protect different articles of clothing and personal products, or do you prefer a huge open space?

 - Price – As we searched for cheap suitcases, we found excellent suitcase deals priced from $30 to more than $500.
-Your budget has to be your first consideration, but also don’t assume that the higher priced suitcases are more durable or better constructed than midrange or even low-cost suitcases.
+Your budget has to be your first consideration, but also, don’t assume that the higher-priced suitcases are more durable or better constructed than midrange or even low-cost suitcases.
 Suitcase prices certainly can reflect quality, but some may be priced higher because of style, fashion, or brand name.